Surgical Tables for Spinal Surgery: Complete Equipment Selection Guide

 - heavy accessory load (frames, rails, headrests, navigation arrays)

 Many buyers target 500 lbs+ capacity when bariatric cases are common, but just as important is how the base behaves under torque.
-Look for stability features such as:
+Look for:

 - wide, low center-of-gravity base